Lubuagan: Demographics

 Children from Lubuagan, Kalinga perform the muscle dance.

-In the 2020 census, the population of Lubuagan was 9,323 people, with a density of sigfig 9,323/234.20.
+In the 2024 census, the population of Lubuagan was 8,660 people, with a density of sigfig 8,660/234.20.

+Economy

+Lubuagan's economy relies heavily on agriculture and traditional crafts.
+Agricultural production of Lubuagan includes rice, corn, coffee, and tomatoes.
+Livestock raising is significant for local consumption and supplementary income of Lubuagan's farmers.
+Local women engage in backstrap weaving, producing textiles and garments.

 Government

 Local government

 Lubuagan, belonging to the lone congressional district of the province of Kalinga, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.